AlexBotswana/python-scrapbook/README.md

     create a virutal environment:
         py -m venv .venv
         .\scripts\activate

-    If you don't have the packages requests,  beautifulsoup, urllib.request,  you have to install them: pip install requests
-        pip install beautifulsoup4
-        pip install opencv-python
+    In the virtual environment, paste the file requirements.txt and execute the following command: pip install -r requirements.txt

 Execution
     In the folder where you paste the program main.py: